low86/PMVGD/README.md

 1. **Phase 1 — Teacher pretraining**

-   The teacher encoder learns from the compact disease graph and longitudinal EHR sequences.
-The Heterogeneous Bottleneck Fusion module combines diagnosis, medication, and procedure sequence signals, while the disease graph models patient trajectories.
+   Pretrain the teacher encoder on the disease graph.

 2. **Phase 2 — Multi-view collaborative learning**

-   The pretrained teacher is frozen.
-Medication and procedure student encoders are trained on their corresponding graph views with contrastive representation alignment and prediction supervision.
+   Train medication and procedure student encoders under teacher guidance.

 3. **Phase 3 — Back-distillation to the teacher**

-   The student encoders are frozen and transfer complementary knowledge back to the teacher.
-The objective combines prediction supervision, InfoNCE representation distillation, and label-wise Bernoulli KL distillation for multi-label diagnosis prediction.

-   Two controllers are available:

-   - `adaptive` (default): selects the student with the best similarity score after a history-aware penalty.
-   - `normal`: alternates medication and procedure students in fixed blocks of 10 epochs.

-During Phase 1, the repository creates and caches disease, medication, and procedure graphs.
-The same patient split is reused by all three phases.
+   Distill student knowledge back to refine the teacher encoder.

 ---